covcom/388COM/Week_04_Simple_Views_and_Layouts/README.md

     There're quite a lot going on in the code above:

     * Before you start a new Activity, you must define an **Intent** object.
-In the example, I used two different ways of doing it: one uses `Intent(this, NoteEditingActivity.class)` where 'this' is the current object, and '.class' is the type of the targetting object; The other way is that we create a empty Intent and then set the Action, which is a String defined in **IntentFilters**.
+In the example, I used two different ways of doing it: one uses `Intent(this, NoteEditingActivity.class)` where 'this' is the current object, and '.class' is the type of the targetting object; The other way is that we create an empty Intent and then set the Action, which is a String defined in **IntentFilters**.
 We'll see more of this later on.
     * We can pass data along with Intent objects.
 The way to do it is to use `putExtra()` or `putExtras()` method.
 These methods take key-value pairs as inputs, where the key is used to retrieve the data back.
-    * To actually move to a different Acitivty, you'll need either `startActivity()` or `startActivityForResult()` method.
+    * To actually move to a different Activity, you'll need either `startActivity()` or `startActivityForResult()` method.
 For both methods, you'll need to supply an Intent.
 The difference is that for the latter you need to get the results back from the other Intent.

 4. Insert the following method into the class.
 This is to retrieve data from Activities started by the `startActivityForResult()` method.